PaulHJoo/Blog/src/blogs/async-javascript/async-javascript.md

 From the syntax that makes writing asynchronous code easier and prettier, to how that code gets scheduled to run on the hosting environment.

-Even though JavaScript is singled threaded, lots of details behind the scenes make life for us JavaScript developers a lot easier when it comes to writing asynchronous code.
+Even though JavaScript is single-threaded, lots of details behind the scenes make life for us JavaScript developers a lot easier when it comes to writing asynchronous code.

 Just make sure it's not a huge CPU bound operation you've scheduled in.